Udayagiri, Odisha: Location

 Udayagiri is situated in the foothills, 90 km to the north-east from Bhubaneswar, and 70 km north-east of Cuttack in Jajpur district.
 As the crow flies, Ratnagiri and Udaygiri are about 11 km apart, and both about 7 km from Lalitgiri.
-The site now recognised as Puspagiri is some 18 km distant from Udaygiri, the closest to it of the "triangle" sites.
+The site now recognised as Puspagiri is some 18 km distant from Udaygiri, the nearest of the "triangle" sites.

 Findings

 Numerous excavations by the Archaeological Survey of India (ASI) have been conducted at Udayagiri since 1958.
 The Udayagiri Site 1, the first site to be excavated, is in a depression between two valleys.
-In the excavations done during the period between 1985–86 and 1989–90, at the Udayagiri Site 2, the antiquities exposed consisted of a Buddhist Monastic complex enclosed within a compound wall, including a stupa of 7 m height with four images of dhyani Buddhas fixed at its four cardinal points.
-On the basis of the epigraphical evidence archaeologist have inferred that this site is "Madhavapura Mahavihara".
+In the excavations done between 1985–86 and 1989–90 at the Udayagiri Site 2, the antiquities exposed consisted of a Buddhist Monastic complex enclosed within a compound wall, including a stupa of 7 m height with four images of dhyani Buddhas fixed at its four cardinal points.
+On the basis of the epigraphical evidence, archaeologist have inferred that this site is "Madhavapura Mahavihara".
 During the large excavation from 1997 to 2000, a second part of Udayagiri-2 was discovered with additional stupas and monasteries.
 These antiquities consist of two eighth century monastic complexes, statues of Buddha, Tara, Manjusri, Avalokiteśvara, Jatamukuta Lokesvara and many terracotta (earthenware) seals.
 A stepped stone well with epigraphic inscriptions has also been discovered.
 Also seen near one of the entry gates at the site is a human figure swinging on a rope, with eyes closed, in a state of perfect happiness.

 During the recent investigations conducted between 2001 and 2004 the antiquities unearthed included a stone finish flooring in the foreground of the excavated monastery, the main drain of the monastery flowing out to the north, a large stone raised platform 14.05 × 13.35 m in size built in seven layers with ashlar masonry accessed through a series of steps, and marked in its northern end by a chandrashila (moon rock).
-Also found were apsidal chaitya-grihas (an old one replaced by another built in brick) facing east with a stupa diefied in it, built with stone and bricks, founded on the raised platform, and remnants of stone jali embellished with the theme of a three-hooked snake inferred as gavakshas (horse-shoe arches).
+Also found were apsidal chaitya-grihas (an old one replaced by another built in brick) facing east with a stupa deified in it, built with stone and bricks, founded on the raised platform, and remnants of stone jali embellished with the theme of a three-hooked snake inferred as gavakshas (horse-shoe arches).